nmolivo/dataquest_eng/README.md

 ### Optimizing Your Postgres Database (<a href="https://github.com/nmolivo/dataquest_eng/blob/master/02_opt_tables.ipynb">02_opt_tables</a>)
 ------
 In this mission we review making tables, datatype selection, and I use SQLAlchemy to write a table from a pandas DataFrame object.
-This solves the porblem I ran into during the first mission: I no longer need to store my date column `update` as a string.
+This solves the porblem I ran into during the first mission: I no longer need to store my date column `update` as `VARCHAR`.
 It's now a proper `TIMESTAMP` object.

 Datatypes from the PostGres Documentation: